paul-abbott/paul-abbott.github.io/research/ap/index.md

 The subject of this research is a reconsideration of embodied music making as a complex ecology.
 In the context of improvised and experimental music, I have performed in projects where diverse elements (instrumentation, ideas, languages, bodies) were brought together.

 This experience was of a complex musical ecology.
 This project is (another) attempt at finding new approaches, growing new frames: to practically, conceptually and theoretically explore this specific music making experience.
-%%see section on the use of these words & summarise%%

 The themes of the project are approached practically through multiple, overlapping activities.
 These include independent ongoing practice, collaborative work and guest presentations.
 This practice is approached conceptually through the terms *discrepancy* and *multiplicity*.